RedBearAK/toshy/README.md

 - LMDE 5 (Linux Mint Debian Edition)

+- PeppermintOS

+    - New release based on Debian 12 tested
+    - Desktop is Xfce4 v4.18

-- antiX (Debian-based, related to MX Linux)
+- antiX 21.x (Debian-based, related to MX Linux)

     - Preliminary support, no SysVinit services yet, so no auto-start.
     - Starting only the "config script" from the tray icon menu should work now.
-    - Use `toshy-config-start` or `toshy-config-start-verbose` for manual start.
+    - Use `toshy-config-start` or `toshy-config-verbose-start` for manual start.
     - Only "rox-icewm" desktop verified/tested.

-- MX Linux (Debian-based, related to antiX)
+- MX Linux 21.x (Debian-based, related to antiX)

     - Preliminary support, no SysVinit services yet, so no auto-start.
     - Starting only the "config script" from the tray icon menu should work now.
-    - Use `toshy-config-start` or `toshy-config-start-verbose` for manual start.
+    - Use `toshy-config-start` or `toshy-config-verbose-start` for manual start.
     - Choosing advanced options and booting with `systemd` will work fine.

-- Debian distros in general might work, because:

-    - antiX & MX Linux are based on Debian 11 Bullseye and identify as `debian`.

 - Debian 12 tested and can be made to work:

+    - If you gave a root password, your user will NOT be in the `sudo` group!
-    - Add your user to `sudo` group (and reboot!)
+    - If necessary, add your user to `sudo` group (and reboot!)
         - `su -`
         - `usermod -aG sudo yourusername`
-        - Seriously, reboot!
+        - Seriously, reboot now!
     - Then, for Wayland+GNOME:
         - Install `flatpak` and the Flathub repo.
 Instructions here:
             - https://flatpak.org/setup/Debian
-        - Do `flatpak install com.mattjakeman.ExtensionManager` (and reboot!)
+        - Do `flatpak install com.mattjakeman.ExtensionManager`
+        - Reboot again!
+So that Flatpak folders are added to path.
         - Install any compatible shell extension with Extension Manager:
             - Xremap
             - Window Calls Extended
             - Focused Window D-Bus
-        - Recommended extensions:
+        - Recommended additional extensions:
             - AppIndicator and KStatusNotifier (for tray icon)
             - Logo Menu (enable power options in settings)